Gunnar Einarsson: Roda JC Kerkrade

-Return to Valur
+Return to Iceland

-Gunnar moved across Reykjavík to return to Valur in January 2007.
-He won the 2007 Úrvalsdeild title and then the League Cup and the Icelandic Super Cup during the following season.
-Gunnar made 40 appearances and scored one goal before leaving the club in May 2009.
+Gunnar returned to Iceland to sign for reigning Úrvalsdeild champions KR Reykjavík in April 2000.
+He won three Úrvalsdeild championships, two League Cups and the 2003 Icelandic Super Cup prior to moving across Reykjavík to return to Valur in January 2007.
+Gunnar won the 2007 Úrvalsdeild title and then the League Cup and the Icelandic Super Cup during the following season.
+He made 40 appearances and scored one goal during two seasons with the club.